fabicodestube-dotcom/Dart-Penalty-Playback/README.md

 Found a bug or have a feature request?
 Please help improve the app by opening a ticket in our official tracker:

 👉 **[Open a New Issue / Ticket](https://github.com)**

 ---

+## ❤️ Support the Project

+This app is completely free, ad-free, and respects your privacy.
+If you enjoy using it and want to support its development, you can fuel the project through one of these platforms:

+*   ☕ **[Support on Ko-fi] (Link pending)**

+*Thank you so much for backing this independent project!*

+---